 Terrorism is a cancer, and you can’t compromise with cancer.
 Either you get the cancer, or the cancer gets you.
 Mr. President, people often say that you’re the smartest man in the room.
 For the sake of the country you serve, act like it!
 Keep Gitmo open, and keep the detainees already at Gitmo there until the Global War on Terror is over, however long that may take.

 As we aggressively battle back against President Obama’s dangerous imperialism, support our vital work.
 Have your gift doubled today.
+Have your gift doubled through our Matching Challenge.

 Last week, the Supreme Court of the United States heard oral arguments concerning the legality of President Trump’s National Security Proclamation .
 The Proclamation, issued in September, fulfilled the promise of President Trump’s March 6, 2017 National Security Executive Order.
 The March 6th...